MDS & AML Research Projects

 Our Moon Shot researchers are also focused on understanding and preventing therapy-related MDS.
 We’ve uncovered a cellular pattern of resistance, at the stem cell level, that can be detected prior to a patient’s exposure to chemotherapy or radiation.
 Through genomic characterization, we’re defining the signatures that can identify the patients who are at risk for developing therapy-related MDS or AML.
 Additionally, this information will guide the development of therapeutic prevention strategies for such patients.

-Allogeneic stem cell transplants (SCTs) can result in complete remission for some MDS and AML patients, but many will suffer from disease relapse.
+Allogeneic stem cell transplants can result in complete remission for some MDS and AML patients, but many will suffer from disease relapse.
 The curative effect of allogeneic SCTs experienced by some patients is largely due to the anti-leukemic activity of specific immune cells, called NK cells and T cells, of the donor.
 NK cells, in particular, further benefit treatment outcomes by reducing the risk of graft-vs-host disease.
 We’re capitalizing on the cancer-killing activities of these cells to improve MDS and AML treatment outcomes by co-administering large numbers of pre-activated NK cells during allogeneic SCTs.
-This strategy has already shown promise in Phase I clinical trials and will continue into Phase II trials soon.

 Anti-viral immunity is diminished following allogeneic stem cell transplants, which leads to an increased risk of life threatening infections for patients that receive this treatment.
 The current anti-viral drug portfolio used to treat these infections is sometimes ineffective and cellular therapy strategies are emerging as a promising alternative.
 We’re developing pre-activated T cells engineered to specifically detect cytomegalovirus (CMV) and BK virus (BKV) to prevent infections by these two common viruses.
-With current clinical trials already underway, we’re aiming to expand upon the number of viral infections that can be treated through this treatment strategy.
+We’re aiming to expand upon the number of viral infections that can be treated through this treatment strategy.